ortelius/dev-env-setup/README.md

 The great thing is that this is immutable and transportable to any operating system that supports Docker, Kubectl, Helm, Kind and Terraform.

-Whilst I have tried to cover every scenario in the documentation I welcome feedback for any ambigous or missing instructions.
+Whilst I have tried to cover every scenario in the documentation I welcome feedback for any ambiguous or missing instructions.

 ## Future Endeavours
 - Migrate the Ortelius eco-system to AWS using LocalStack.